December 9 Meeting

 Colorado Springs, CO

-The Pikes Peak Genealogical Society usually meets on the second Wednesday of each month in The Venue, Library 21c.
+The Pikes Peak Genealogical Society meets on the second Wednesday of each month in The Venue, Library 21c, when the library is open to public meetings.
 Guests are welcome.
-For more information, call PPLD, 531-6333 ext.
-2252.
+For more information, call PPLD, 531-6333, ext.
+1252.

 Introduction to Genealogy